left-gallery/family-maker-wrapper/README.md

 Solution: create a new contract to wrap the old one, and mint all remaining tokens.

-## How does the wrapper works

-- It wraps the original family maker token.
-- It is a valid ERC-721 token.
-- Transfer ownership to 0x0 to stop minting.

-MIT License

 ## How to use it

 Example, deploy on Rinkeby: